 - you have unexpected veterinarian bills

-- a horse that requires shoes.
+- a horse that requires shoes or special trimming

 - competing with your horse.